Clearing- How to apply

 Biomedical Instrumentation (20 Credits)

-Introduction to Biomedical Engineering (20 Credits)
+Biomedical Engineering Principles (20 Credits)

+The aim of this module is to serve as an introduction to and overview of the field of biomedical engineering.
 This module will provide some historical perspective of the major development in various domains of biomedical engineering.

 This module emphasises an integrated approach to the design of these systems based on elements of Mechanical, Electrical and Computer Engineering.